sammyHa/databaseApplication/README.md

 # databaseApplication
-This is the demo of the application build for a small firm in san diego airport.
+This is the demo of the application build in java.
 ![Farmers Market Finder Demo](demo/demo.gif)